 Sometimes our problems are external; sometimes there seem blocks within us that throw up the same old difficulties again and again and we seem to be locked in the same problems.
 Sometimes we cannot see our difficulties.
 Life throws things at us that overwhelm us.
 Professional help can find fresh perspectives, identify belief systems that are unhelpful, and develop strategies for coping and for change.

 Therapy is a process of discovery and a process of liberation.
 Things don't necessarily have to be the way they are.

-I work from a small quiet consulting room that looks out onto a wisteria clad staircase leading down to a garden.
+I work from a small quiet consulting room that looks out onto trees and the sky over Ham.
 Very calm.

 Training, qualifications & experience

 I have a Masters Degree in Addiction Psychology and am a registered member of BACP (British Association of Counsellors and Psychotherapists) and a full member of FDAP (Federation of Drug and Alcohol Professionals) and work within their codes of practice and ethics.

 I am also certificated in CBT approaches and certificated in Mindfulness approach.

 I consistently attend CPD (Continued Professional Development) courses and workshops in approaches I believe are useful to addressing the needs of my clients.

 I have worked with individuals and groups on a range of problems: social and general anxiety disorder, sexual identity, relationship problems and break-up, work stress, shame based self imaging, low self worth, lack of confidence, reactive depression, existential sense of meaninglessness, isolation and general relational difficulties.
 Sometimes life becomes a little overwhelming and therapy offers a confidential, safe place to be heard and develop new approaches to old problems.